tugcekeser/JumpIn/README.md

-# Project - *BlueCollarJobs*
+# Project - *JumpIn*

-**BlueCollarJobs** Easy to use job search Android app for blue collar workers using visual displays of talent or performance
+**JumpIn** Easy to use job search Android app for blue collar workers using visual displays of talent or performance

 ## User Stories